thashon20/SoftwareDesignArchitectureA1/README.md

 # SoftwareDesignArchitectureA1

-Welcome to our Software Design and Architecture Assignment 1
+Welcome to our Software Design and Architecture Assignment 1 Group 24 : Thashon Srikantharajah-100625757
+           Faizan Mohammed-100707731

+Please run our code with the driver class being GroceryProductFactory

-This file will explain how we went about reaching our deliverables
+This file will explain how we went about reaching our deliverables:

 Our Deliverables require to make a Abstract Factory that will create a grocery item object This Object would be created and then taken into a Factory Method which would then redefine that object